On Generalizations of Pairwise Compatibility Graphs: On OR-PCGs

-\item From Nash-Williams' formula and Euler's planarity theorem we have that planar triangle free graphs have arboricity at most $2$. \item The statement follows by the fact that the edges of any series-parallel graph can be covered by two forests \cite{BKPY05}. \item Given a 1-planar graph, there is a partition of its edges into two subsets $A$ and $B$ such that $A$ induces a planar graph and $B$ induces a forest \cite{A14}.
-The statement follows from the fact that, in turn, the planar graph can be covered by at most 3 forests. \end{enumerate} \end{proof}
+\item From Nash-Williams' formula and Euler's planarity theorem we have that planar triangle free graphs have arboricity at most $2$.

+\item The statement follows by the fact that the edges of any series-parallel graph can be covered by two forests \cite{BKPY05}. \item Given a 1-planar graph, there is a partition of its edges into two subsets $A$ and $B$ such that $A$ induces a planar graph and $B$ induces a forest \cite{A14}.
+The statement follows from the fact that, in turn, the planar graph can be covered by at most 3 forests. \end{enumerate} The application of Lemma~\ref{lemma:arboricity} concludes the proof. \end{proof}

 We conclude this section with an observation on {\em outerplanar graphs}, {\em i.e.} planar graphs that can be drawn in the plane so that all vertices are on the same face \cite{outerplanar}.
 It is not known whether these graphs are in PCG, but a strict subclass ({\em i.e.} triangle-free outerplanar 3-graphs) has been proved to be in PCG \cite{SRH13}.
 An equivalent definition of outerplanar graphs characterizes them as graphs that do not contain either $K_4$ or $K_{2,3}$ as minors; hence, they are a subclass of series-parallel graphs.
 From our result on series-parallel graphs in Theorem \ref{th.OR_planar}, we have that outerplanar graphs are in \OR{2}.